French and Italian

 FRENCH 106-0 French for Research (0 Unit)

-FRENCH 121-2 Intermediate French (1 Unit) Grammar review, conversation, reading, and writing.
-Four class meetings a week.
-Prerequisite: Grade of at least C- in FRENCH 121-1 or Department placement.
+FRENCH 121-2 Intermediate French (1 Unit) Second course in a three-quarter sequence in Intermediate French.
+Further development in French language and culture, emphasizing grammar review, listening comprehension, conversation, reading, and writing.
+Prerequisite: Grade of at least C- in FRENCH 121-1, or placed in the course by the French Language Placement Test.

-FRENCH 121-3 Intermediate French (1 Unit) Grammar review, conversation, reading, and writing.
-Four class meetings a week.
-Prerequisite: Grade of at least C- in FRENCH 121-2 or Department placement.
+FRENCH 121-3 Intermediate French (1 Unit) Third course in a three-quarter sequence in Intermediate French.
+Further development in French language and culture, emphasizing grammar review, listening comprehension, conversation, reading, and writing.
+Prerequisite: Grade of at least C- in FRENCH 121-2, or placed in the course by the French Language Placement Test.

 FRENCH 125-1 Intensive Intermediate French (1 Unit) French language and culture: conversation, composition, reading of cultural and literary texts, and grammar review.
 Three class meetings a week.
 Prerequisite: Grade of at least C- in FRENCH 115-2 or Department placement.